cmbuckley/netlify-plugin-seo-lint/README.md

 * `host`: The host used to determine internal links.
 Defaults to Netlify's [`DEPLOY_PRIME_URL`](https://docs.netlify.com/configure-builds/environment-variables/#deploy-urls-and-metadata).
 * `threshold`: The minimum priority that should be considered a build failure.
 Can be either `error` or `warning` which will be compared against the test's level, or an integer which will be compared against the test's priority.
 Defaults to `error`.
 * `verbose`: Output all errors/warnings, even those below the threshold.
 Defaults to `true`.
+* `internalLinksLowerCase`: Whether internal links should be checked to be lower case.
+Defaults to `true`.
+* `internalLinksTrailingSlash`: Wether internal links should contain a trailing slash.
+Defaults to `true`.